 The Finance (No. 2) Act 2017 contained significant steps to combat these schemes.
-In order to apply the charge, the arrangement must first pass to verify if it falls within Part 7A.
-The key is to establish whether the arrangement was set up by an employer with the intention of benefitting an employee.
+To apply the charge, the arrangement must first pass to verify if it falls within Part 7A.
+The key is to establish whether an employer sets up the arrangement to benefit an employee.

-The charge essentially treats taxes outstanding loans as if they were remuneration (income/salary) and creates an approximately combined tax and NIC liability of a massive 61% of the loan value.
+The charge essentially treats taxes outstanding loans as if they were remuneration (income/salary) and creates an approximately combined tax and NIC liability of a massive 61% loan value.

-Everyone involved in these tax avoidance schemes (the employer, the trustee and the employee) are obliged to report its existence to either the employer or HMRC.
-HMRC are aware of most of these already, however, compliance is vital with regards to limiting penalties and surcharges.
+Everyone involved in these tax avoidance schemes (the employer, the trustee and the employee) must report their existence to either the employer or HMRC.
+HMRC is aware of most of these already; however, compliance is vital regarding limiting penalties and surcharges.

 What can I do if I have used a loan scheme?

 - Challenge HMRC via litigation.
-This will drag out the process considerably and challenge this may result in HMRC issuing Advance PAyment Notices (APNs) where they request a pre-payment of taxes before a final decision is made
+This will drag out the process considerably and challenge this may result in HMRC issuing Advance Payment Notices (APNs) to request a pre-payment of taxes before a final decision is made.